pankajrsingla/jaspAcceptanceSampling/inst/help/DecideVariableLots.md

 Accept/Reject Lots
 ==========================
 *Accept/Reject Lots* allows you to decide whether to accept or to reject a given lot, using pre-specified constraints and data collected from sample measurements.
+The decision is made using [the k-method](https://bookdown.org/lawson/an_introduction_to_acceptance_sampling_and_spc_with_r26/variables-sampling-plans.html#the-k-method).

 ## Input
 -------